 The law regarding same-sex partnerships states that Croatia will “create conditions that will make available to the same-sex communities all the instruments they need to jointly successfully build their family lives.”
-However, this differs with reality.
+However, some things are still different in reality.

 If two women have a child together via an egg donor and the sperm donor has not petitioned for his parental rights, then the mother who did not give birth may petition the municipal court to be appointed a partner-guardian.
 The court will ask the corresponding social welfare center for their opinion.
 If all goes well, the other spouse can be appointed a partner-guardian with the same rights and obligations as someone who legally adopts a child.

-The first same sex life partnership was registered in Zagreb between a Croatian and a Serbian citizen on September 5, 2014.
-The formation of this life partnership enabled Ivan, a citizen of Serbia, to petition for temporary stay in Croatia, which he was successfully granted.
+The first same-sex life partnership was registered in Zagreb between a Croatian and Serbian citizen on September 5, 2014.
+The formation of this life partnership enabled a citizen of Serbia to petition for a temporary stay in Croatia, which he was successfully granted.